|Login||Logout||Register||Contact the Webmaster||PayPal Me|

 About the cake topping: I've worked for a long time to improve my cake frosting and ganache skills.
 It's not as easy as it looks in some videos.
 Feel free to modify this recipe as needed, to produce the results that suit you best.

-Preheat oven to 350°F. Coat or spray a 12-inch cast iron skillet or dutch oven with shortening or vegetable oil.
+Preheat oven to 350° Fahrenheit.
+Coat or spray a 12-inch cast iron skillet or dutch oven with margarine, shortening or vegetable oil.
 Be sure to liberally grease the bottom rim of the cooking surface, all the way around the inside of the pan – this is where cakes tend to stick.
 After this, add about 3 tablespoons of flour, and shake it all around the pan to coat the surface as best as you can.
 (You can also use cocoa powder to keep the brown chocolatey color on the surface of the cake.)

 Transfer batter to prepared cast iron pan; smooth top.
-Bake until tester inserted into center comes out clean, about 50 to 60 minutes.
+Bake at 350° Fahrenheit until tester inserted into center comes out clean, about 50 to 60 minutes.
 Cool for 20 minutes, and flip the cake out of the pan while the pan is still hot.
 Be careful not to burn yourself when flipping the pan!